10 Common New York Tourist Mistakes

 If you’re coming to New York, one of the best culinary cities in the world, don’t just eat at the same restaurants you could find at home.

 New York is home to some of the best cuisine from around the world, including Italian, Chinese, Vietnamese, Greek, Indian, and more.
-Make it a point to try something new!
+And don’t forget about all the NYC desserts that you can have!

-9. Renting an entire apartment on Airbnb
+9. Renting an entire apartment

-Airbnb is a popular alternative to staying in a hotel because it’s often more affordable.
+Services like Airbnb, VRBO, and Plum Guide are popular alternative to staying in a hotel because it’s often more affordable.

-I highly recommend Airbnb for your trip to New York – but not renting out an entire apartment.
+I highly recommend renting an apartment for your trip to New York but not renting out an entire apartment—short-term rentals hurt New Yorkers and create scarcity in the rental market.

-It’s actually illegal to rent an entire apartment on Airbnb for less than 30 days, although this law is rarely enforced.
-Short-term Airbnb rentals hurt New Yorkers and create scarcity in the rental market.
+It’s actually illegal to rent an entire apartment on Airbnb for less than 30 days unless the host is registered with the Mayor’s Office (although this law is rarely enforced).

 10. Taking a horse-drawn carriage ride in Central Park